AWS Cost Optimisation for Startups: 11 Practical Ways to Cut Cloud Spend in 30 Days

 - Create reports: daily trends, service-level breakdown, RI/Savings Plan utilization, regional spend.

-4. AWS Credits & Programs
+4. AWS credits & programs

-Time: 2-3 hrs | Savings: $1,000-100,000 in credits | Difficulty: Easy
+Time: 2-3 hrs | Savings: depends on current AWS Activate eligibility and previous credit history | Difficulty: Easy

 - Monitor quarterly AWS promotions for targeted credits.